USEPA/e-manifest/docs/src/Services/Manifest/ui-link.md

    }
    ```

    - 3.7.
-If provided page == "View" or "Sign" or "Edit" and the `manifestTrackingNumber` provided has an invalid
+If provided `page` is equal to "View" or "Sign" or "Edit" and the `manifestTrackingNumber` provided has an
+     invalid
      format
      then the service generates following error: